MarcoLFrancisco/Hybrid-Free-Busy-Configuration-Checker/README.md

 How To Run:

 - This script must be run as Administrator in Exchange Management Shell on an Exchange Server.
-You can provide no parameters and the script will just run against the local server and provide the detail output of the configuration of the server.
+You can provide no parameters and the script will just run against Exchnage On Premises and Exchange Online to query for OAuth and DAuth configuration setting.
+It will compare existing values with standard values and provide detail of what may not be correct.

+- Please take note that though this script may output that a specific setting is not a standard sertting, it does not mean that your configurations are incorrect.
+For exmaple, DNS may be configured with specific mapppings that this script can not evaluate.